CRM Design: 7 Best Practices

 Here are a couple of essential activities:

-Deep interviews
+Deep interviews in CRM Design

 A designer conducting an interview

 Deep interviews are typically unstructured long-form conversations with your (potential) users.
 The best way to conduct those is to ask open-ended questions and let users talk about their experiences.
-You should do your best to avoid steering the conversation towards the results you want to get.
+You should do your best to avoid steering the conversation toward the results you want to get.
 This is more difficult than it sounds.
 Ideally, as an interviewer, you need someone who doesn't have a stake in the game.

-Usability testing
+Usability testing in CRM UX Design

 In a nutshell, a usability testing session is having users interact with a piece of software (coded or prototyped) in real-time.
 That way, you can spot usability issues and solve them.
 Typically, you would need 5 users to evaluate one group of features.
 That said, you should be careful about cramming too much into an interview: that way you will dilute the findings.